xvitaly/zswap-cli/docs/configuration-files.md

 # Configuration files

-zswap-cli support of getting options from the configuration files.
+This project support of getting options from the configuration files.

 ## Supported options